garretbs/SR-Extractor/README.md

 * The .ICO file has some of the proper ICO header.
 Figure out what's wrong
 * Mass archive extraction
 * Figure out .IA format.
 The first 10 bytes seem to be an identical header
-* Show extract files flush right instead of in console